cambridge-ceu/GitHub-matters/docs/NOTES.md

 gem install jekyll-paginate
 ```

-through which an appropriate version can be added to `Gemfile` followed by `bundle` above.
+through which an appropriate version can be added to `Gemfile` followed by `bundle` commands above.

 Consider [YAML Validator](https://codebeautify.org/yaml-validator) and [data files](https://jekyllrb.com/docs/datafiles/).